- Page 1 Sky Q

-Sky Q is the UK company’s top-tier TV service, and proof that Sky is able to keep pace with a world that’s increasingly used to streaming on-demand content whenever it likes, rather than circling stuff in a TV guide with a dried-up biro.
+Sky Q is the UK company’s top-tier TV service, and proof that Sky is able to keep pace with a world that’s increasingly used to streaming on-demand content whenever it likes, rather than circling stuff in a TV guide with a dried-up Bic.

-The blockbuster feature at launch was Fluid Viewing.
+The headline feature at launch was Fluid Viewing.
 Using the flagship Sky Q Silver box tested here as a base, you can wirelessly connect two Q Mini boxes to watch Sky and all your recordings in other rooms in the house – without the need for a second satellite dish.
 And you can do the same with two tablets, taking your recordings on the go, thanks to the Sky Q app.

 Sky has also added the Sky Kids mobile app into the mix, as well as making a huge effort to make the Q menus more helpful for finding child-friendly content.